Averyyy/mar_ebwm/README.md

     5. `--learnable_mcmc_step_size`: To enable learnable mcmc step size by adding a refinement loss that punishes on energy acceptance during mcmc steps.
 This could improve performance by a little, but it is also very computationally expensive.
     6. `--log_energy_accept_rate`: To log the energy acceptance rate during training to wandb.
     7. `--wandb_log_mse_only`: To log only the mse loss to wandb so that we could compare with other model variants.
+    8. `--mcmc_num_steps`: To set the number of mcmc steps during sampling process.
+Otherwise it is adaptive steps during inference. (which may be slower)
+ C. Training:
+    1. When mentioning learning rate, the default meaning the base lr (blr), Real LR is calculated by a blr * eff_batch_size / 256
+    2. Effective batch size is calculated by batch_size * grad_accu * num_gpus.
+By enabling gradient accumulation, just specify `--grad_accu` to the number of gradient accumulation steps in your args.
+    3. If you are training on a very large batch size (not effective batch size), and getting bumps in GPU utilization between 0% to 100%, please try increasing the `--num_workers`.
+Eg. batchsize 1024 + `--num_workers 16` would be a good choice.
+Total number of workers are calculated by num_workers * num_gpus.
+However, if you are using a small batchsize like 128, then 8 workers per gpu is enough.